junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Donatello takes off his glass, wipes it with the corner of his shirt, and puts it back on.
 "The kid said he knows it's his job," he pauses briefly, his tone surprisingly calm.
 "I take it it's my job now.
 Then why don't we get on with it?
 Where are the tablets?"

-"The King of Hell took them," Cas answers, "one and a half, at least.
-We still don't know if he's found the last half."
+"The King of Hell took them," Cas answers, "one and a half of them, at least.
+We don't know if he has found the last half."

 Sam slides the prints in front of him.
 "This is all we got."